UpstageAI/dataverse/examples/README.md

-# 🌍 Guideline
+# 🌍 Examples
-> This is a guideline collection for `dataverse`.
+> This is a example collection for `dataverse`.
 We will talk about the basic usage of `dataverse`, knowhows, and how to use it in your project.

 ## 🗺️ ETL (Extract, Transform, Load)